ESMValGroup/ESMValTool_Tutorial/_episodes/05-preprocessor.md

 nano recipe_warming_stripes.yml
 ```

-Let's add the standard header comments (these don't do anything), and a first
+Let's add the standard header comments (these do not do anything), and a first
 description.

 ```yaml